AbrahemAlhofe/gulp-html-js/README.md

 }
 ```

+NOTE : if not any html in the file plugin return file without any edit

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.